+THE OFFERING

-THE OFFERING Common stock offered 5,000,000 shares Common stock outstanding after this offering 16,779,246 shares Use of proceeds We intend to use approximately \$30 million of the net proceeds from this offering to fund research and development activities, including clinical trials, and preclinical development and research expenses, and the remaining balance for working capital and general corporate purposes.
-Proposed Nasdaq National Market symbol ACAD Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+Common stock offered shares

+Common stock outstanding after this offering shares

+We intend to use the substantial majority of the net proceeds from this offering to fund research and Use of proceeds development activities, including clinical trials, and the remaining balance for working capital and general corporate purposes.

+Proposed Nasdaq National Market symbol ACAD

+Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

-The number of shares of our common stock to be outstanding after this offering is based on the number of shares outstanding as of March 31, 2004.
-Except as otherwise indicated, all information in this prospectus assumes the following:
+The number of shares of our common stock to be outstanding after this offering is based on the number of shares outstanding as of March 31, 2004 and assumes the following:

-- a 1-for-2 reverse stock split of our common stock and preferred stock to be effected prior to the closing of this offering; - no exercise of the underwriters' over-allotment option; - the conversion or reclassification, as applicable, of all of our outstanding shares of preferred stock into 9,900,913 shares of common stock upon the closing of this offering; - the automatic conversion of the \$1 million principal of and accrued interest on a convertible promissory note into 77,492 shares of our common stock upon the closing of this offering, assuming an estimated initial public offering price of \$13.00 per share and 30 days of accrued interest; and - · amendments to our certificate of incorporation and bylaws to be effective upon completion of this offering.
+no exercise of the underwriters' over-allotment option;

+- the conversion or reclassification, as applicable, of all of our outstanding shares of preferred stock into 19,801,848 shares of common stock upon the closing of this offering; and - amendments to our certificate of incorporation and bylaws to be effective upon completion of this offering.